 Tableau data sets are the heterogeneous data that are sourced from various data sources and used for data visualizations.
 Dataset is the core component that is part of any business process related to business intelligence(BI).
-Once the data set is prepared and imported to Tableau’s workbook it is easy to manage the data quality and calculated values.
-Some of the commonly used functionalities on Tableau data set are creating standard and drill down visualizations, adding reference lines, bands, distributions, and boxes for condition-specific identification.
+Once the data set is prepared and imported to Tableau’s workbook, it is easy to manage the data quality and calculated values.
+Some of the commonly used functionalities on the Tableau data set are creating standard and drill down visualizations, adding reference lines, bands, distributions, and boxes for condition-specific identification.
 Tableau supports dashboards and stories that are a sequence of related visualizations created using the data sets.

 How To Reference Line in Tableau Data Sets?

 We can use the Reference line is to compare results between measures and dimensions.
 We will download some data sets from the mentioned link above and perform a reference line inside the table.